PagerDuty/incident-response-docs/docs/training/courses/incident_response.md

 <input type="checkbox" id="080" /><label for="080">![080](/assets/slides/incident_response/incident_response.080.jpeg)</label>
 _080. Our open-source incident response documentation._

-This was just a brief taste of the training we run at PagerDuty for our own Incident Commanders.
+This was just a brief taste of the training we run at GetYourGuide for our own Incident Commanders.
 We had nowhere near enough time to cover everything.

 Good news though!
 We have published our entire incident response process online.
 It is an exact copy of our internal documentation only with things like phone numbers removed.
 It's complete free to use, and is open-sourced under an Apache 2 license so you can use it in your own organizations.
-[It's on GitHub](https://github.com/PagerDuty/incident-response-docs) and we do accept pull requests if you spot any mistakes or have improvement suggestions.
+[It's on GitHub](https://github.com/GetYourGuide/incident-response-docs) and we do accept pull requests if you spot any mistakes or have improvement suggestions.

 Everything I've talked about today can be found in the documentation, and there's lots of great [additional reading material](/resources/reading/) if you want to learn more.